ValeriyAndreevichPushkarev/RegistrationByAttributes/README.md

 Also, if you need to register types from any other assembly with registrations with attributes — simply call **RegisterFromAnotherAssembly**.

+If you want to use different implementations depend on build type - use preprocessor directives.

 No more problems with importing types from another assemblies and so on.
 By design :).

 Just add attributes.